Hybrids and electrics heat up like gas prices

 “Absolutely, we get phone calls all the time,” said Watson.
 “We get actually get phone calls from out of state.”

 Watson says inventory is coming in, and demand is strong.
-They work every day at getting the right car.
+So they work every day at getting the right car.

 “What happens is a lot of this stuff is already pre-sold before it comes off the truck,” said Watson.